Home Home Sellers The Costly Mistake Sellers Make Pricing Houses in Cupertino CA

 Where innovation meets community

-See all 55 active listings in Cupertino
+See all active listings in Cupertino

 Search Cupertino Homes →

-You know how it feels when you have been thinking about selling, and you keep hearing about what someone else’s house sold for a year or two ago?
-And part of you wonders if you should hold out for that same number, or maybe even go higher?
-A lot of sellers in the Cupertino market are wrestling with exactly that right now.
+You know how it feels when you have been thinking about selling, and you keep hearing about what a neighbor’s house sold for a year or two ago?
+And part of you wonders whether you should hold out for that same number, or maybe push even higher?
+A lot of sellers in Cupertino are wrestling with exactly that right now.

 But here is the part most people have not stopped to think about yet: the market that produced those numbers is not the market you are selling into today.
 So before you set a price, it might be worth asking yourself one honest question.
 What is your move actually worth to you?

 That environment is gone.

 Today, buyers have more options.
-They are comparing listings, taking their time, and coming in at or below asking price.
-If your home is priced above what the current data supports, they do not negotiate with you.
+They are comparing listings, taking their time, and coming in at or near asking price rather than above it.
+If your home is priced above what current data supports, they do not negotiate with you.
 They move on to the next house.
-Does that match what you were picturing when you started thinking about selling?

 2020-2022: THE BIDDING WAR ERA

 Cupertino real estate hit historic highs during this stretch.
 Buyer demand far outpaced available inventory, and multiple-offer situations were the norm rather than the exception.
-Sellers could overprice and still walk away with record numbers.
+Sellers could list aggressively and still walk away with record numbers.
 That leverage has since shifted as more homes entered the market and buyer urgency softened.
-Chasing those peak numbers today is one of the most costly mistakes a seller can make.
+Chasing those peak numbers today is one of the most costly pricing mistakes a seller can make.

+Lisa Sturtevant, Chief Economist at Bright MLS, has noted that buyers now hold more leverage in many markets and that sellers need to adjust price expectations to reflect a transitioning environment.
 That word, “transitioning,” is worth sitting with for a moment.
 It does not mean the market is crashing.
 It means the rules have changed.
-And if you don’t let that reality into your pricing strategy, the strategy fails.
+And when unrealistic pricing guides your strategy, the strategy fails quietly, one missed showing at a time.

-Here is where the picture actually gets encouraging.
+Here is where the picture gets genuinely encouraging.
 According to the Federal Housing Finance Agency, home values across the country climbed roughly 54 percent over the last five years.
 That is not a small number.
-That is a foundation of equity that most sellers are sitting on right now, whether they realize it or not.
+That is a foundation of home equity that most sellers are sitting on right now, whether they realize it or not.

 So ask yourself this: if you came down slightly on your asking price to attract real buyers and real offers, would you still walk away significantly ahead of where you were five years ago?
-For most sellers in Cupertino, the answer is yes.

 2019-2024: THE EQUITY ACCUMULATION ERA

 The challenge is that most sellers are not thinking about it that way.
 They are anchored to a neighbor’s closing price from eighteen months ago, and that anchor is quietly working against them.
-Let unrealistic pricing take hold, and that equity cushion becomes irrelevant because the home never sells.

 Have you ever noticed how a listing that has been sitting for weeks starts to feel suspicious?
 Buyers notice days-on-market data.
-They wonder what is wrong with the house.
+They wonder what is wrong with the property.
 When a price cut finally comes, it often confirms their concern rather than renewing their interest.

 2023-PRESENT: THE PRICE CORRECTION RECKONING

-As buyer leverage returned across Silicon Valley, Cupertino homes priced above current market comps began sitting longer and experiencing price reductions.
-BrightMLS data confirms sellers are delisting after finding they cannot get the price they expected.
-Homes priced accurately from day one continue to attract strong interest and, in some cases, multiple offers.
-The gap between correctly priced listings and overpriced ones has widened in terms of both days on market and final sale outcomes.
+As buyer leverage returned across Silicon Valley, homes in Cupertino priced above current market comps began sitting longer and experiencing price reductions.
+Data from Bright MLS confirms sellers are delisting after finding they cannot achieve the listing price they expected.
+Homes priced accurately from day one continue to attract strong interest and, in some cases, competing offers.
+The gap between correctly priced listings and overpriced ones has widened in both days on market and final sale outcome.

+That is not a negotiation outcome.
+That is a stalled move.
 If you are selling to relocate for work, to be closer to family, or to get into a home with the space your family actually needs, what does it cost you if none of that happens?
-Not in dollars, but in the life you were trying to move toward?
+Not in dollars.
+In the life you were trying to move toward?

-For Cupertino homes for sale, accurate pricing based on current comps, recent closing data, and real buyer behavior is what separates listings that close from listings that sit.
+The problem is not the market.
+The problem is when unrealistic pricing filters out every buyer before they even schedule a showing.
+Accurate pricing, based on current comps, recent closing data, and real buyer behavior, is what separates listings that close from listings that sit.
 That is not a negotiating position.
-That is how the market works right now.
+That is simply how the market works right now.

-If this is landing close to where you are, the most useful next step is a straightforward conversation about what buyers are actually paying right now and what a realistic price range looks like for your specific home.
-Not a pitch.
-Not a pressure call.
-Just an honest look at the numbers so you can decide how you want to move forward.
+If this is landing close to where you are, the most useful next step is a straightforward conversation about what buyers are actually paying right now and what a realistic price range looks like for your specific home in Cupertino.

 Schools in Cupertino